 Consent for the work and next steps

-In order to secure the powers necessary to implement the proposals, such as the dedication of public rights of way across private land, extinguishments of existing rights and alteration of rights including downgrading of roads, we are submitting in March 2017 three Transport and Works Act Orders (TWAOs) to the Secretary of State for Transport.
+In order to secure the powers necessary to implement the proposals, such as the dedication of public rights of way across private land, extinguishments of existing rights and alteration of rights including downgrading of roads, we have submitted in March 2017 three Transport and Works Act Orders (TWAOs) to the Secretary of State for Transport.
 The TWAO applications are grouped by county as below.

 - The county of Suffolk (The Suffolk Level Crossing Reduction Order);